A-Crow-Nowhere/SVCROWS/README.md

 ## Acknowledgements
 This work was funded by the NIH: RO1 AI150856

-Data was gathered from the European Genome Agency

-[Julia Żuławińska](https://www.linkedin.com/in/julia-zulawinska/) for coding support

-Crows (the animal) in general, for being pretty cool
+[Julia Żuławińska](https://www.linkedin.com/in/julia-zulawinska/) for coding support Crows (the animal) in general, for being pretty cool